Ryuker/node-API-masterclass/03 - further notes/03_Error-Handling-and-Custom-Middlewares.md

 [package website](https://nchaulet.github.io/node-geocoder/)
 - the course uses a website called mapquest but this is payed.
   - I'm not using it for now.
 Might be able to get it from a different free service instead.
+    - this is a free alternative to get the - [github package](https://github.com/thundermiracle/geocoder-free)
+    - using [openstreetmap](https://wiki.openstreetmap.org/wiki/API_v0.6#URL_+_authentication) doesn't require any account
 - to install node-geocoder
 ``` JS Terminal
 npm i node-geocoder